Homie-Ai-project/homie_orchestrator/docs/quick-start.md

 Open your browser and visit **http://localhost:8080**

-You'll see the beautiful Homei Dashboard with:
+You'll see the beautiful Homie Dashboard with:
 - 🟢 **System Status** - All green lights!
 - 📊 **Resource Usage** - CPU, Memory, Disk at a glance
 - 🐳 **Container Overview** - Your managed services